Other Names: Verzenio ®

 - Severe diarrhea

-- Decrease in the number of white blood cells
+- Severe decrease in the number of white blood cells

-- Blood clots and events such as stroke and heart attack.
-A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause chest pain.
+- Blood clots including events such as stroke and heart attack, which may be life-threatening.
+A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

-- It is important that you notify your doctor and/or nurse at the first sign of loose bowel movements (diarrhea) so they can provide you with anti-diarrhea medication and give you further instructions.
-Notify your doctor and/or nurse if you are taking anti-diarrhea medication and your symptoms have not improved, or are worsening after 24 hours.
+- It is important that you notify your doctor and/or nurse at the first sign of diarrhea so they can provide you with anti-diarrhea medication and give you further instructions.
+Notify your doctor and/ or nurse if you are taking anti-diarrhea medication and your symptoms have not improved, or are worsening after 24 hours.

 How to Take your Medication

-- Do not chew, break, cut or crush it.
+- Do not chew, crush or split tablets.

-- If any of the tablets are broken, do not touch them with bare hands.
+- If any of the tablets are broken, do not take them.
 Carefully throw away the tablets and wash your hands after handling.

 - Missed dose: If you miss or vomit a dose, do not take the missed dose at all and do not double up on the next dose.
 Instead, continue with your regular dosing schedule and contact your physician.